Battle of Frenchman's Creek: Winder's reinforcement

-When the news arrived in Buffalo that King had spiked the Red House batteries, General Smyth was overjoyed.
-"Huzza!" he exclaimed, "Canada is ours!
-Canada is ours!
-Canada is ours!
-This will be a glorious day for the United States!" and he dispatched Colonel Winder with his 350 men across the river to evacuate King and the rest of his force.
-Winder collected Lieutenant Waring and his party and then landed.
-However, he had only disembarked part of his force when Bisshopp's 300 men appeared.
-Winder ordered his men back to their boats and cast off for Buffalo but his command came under a severe fire as they rowed away, costing him 28 casualties.
+When news reached Buffalo that King had spiked the Red House batteries, General Smyth believed the preliminary operation had succeeded.
+He dispatched Colonel Winder with 350 men to evacuate King and the remaining American forces.
+Winder collected Lieutenant Waring and his party and landed on the Canadian shore.
+Before he could fully disembark his command, Bisshopp's force appeared.
+Winder ordered his men back into their boats and withdrew to Buffalo under heavy fire, suffering 28 casualties.